100% Certified Authentic

 • Tri-Compax dial layout

 From the windshield-like date magnification lens over the date and winding crown fashioned after a tire to the speedometer style dials and aerodynamic tonneau case, Cartier was not shy about drawing design cues from cars to develop the Roadster watch.
-Plus, it’s hard to miss the headlight-shaped cavities that house the lug screws.
+As any Cartier Roadster review will highlight, it’s hard to miss the headlight-shaped cavities that house the lug screws.

 Though most models in the collection are time and date only, for racing watches we look to the automatic Cartier Roadster Chronograph models.
 These sporty pieces not only include pedal-like chronograph pushers but some even also a tachymeter scale around the periphery of the dial.